 How Can You Measure Brand Awareness?

-Brand awareness doesn’t happen overnight.
+Brand awareness exposure doesn’t happen overnight.
 By following the tricks and pointers we’re about to share in this next section, you should see growth in fits and spurts.
 The best way to track how you’re progressing?
 We recommend using analytics software.
 From brand mentions on social media to website traffic and searches for your company name or product, these should all increase as your brand awareness campaign succeeds.

 1. Make an Infographic or Two

 Let’s start with a nice inbound marketing tip.
 Infographics are shareable, appealing graphics that compress several points of information into one easy-to-reference image.
 Any company’s blog worth its salt has probably posted an infographic to support a stat a time or two.
 We do it all the time here on this blog.

 Here’s a brand awareness example in case you want to see one.